tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 Different techniques available for QRA, however, Fault Tree Analysis, Event Tree Analysis, and Bow-tie Analysis are the famous and user-friendly ones that are discussed here
 ![](Attachments/Pasted%20image%2020231119161144.png)

 ### Fault Tree Analysis (FTA)
+- It defines multiple causes leading to an undesired event
+- Used in accident investigation and in detailed hazard assessment
+- FT is a logic diagram based on the principle of multi

 ### Event Tree Analysis (ETA)